rafaeltorok/WebApps/gpulist/README.md

 ## E2E Testing
-To run End-to-End tests with Cypress, you can either do it by running Cypress manually through the CLI, or by using Docker Compose to set a multi container orchestration for running tests.
-The backend will connect to a test database in MongoDB, to prevent any data losses from the main database during the tests.
+To run End-to-End tests with Cypress, you can either run Cypress manually through a terminal, or by using Docker Compose to set a multi container orchestration for running the tests.
+The backend will connect to a test database in MongoDB.

 `!Warning!` the E2E tests were designed to work with the Main UI only